Fostering Innovation Through Research

 This workshop series is a collaboration between the Ontario Agri-Food Innovation Alliance, the Community Engaged Scholarship Institute (CESI) and the Research Innovation Office at the University of Guelph.
 Monthly workshops are offered to faculty, research staff, and graduate students interested in enhancing their research impact.
 Through nine hands-on sessions facilitated by impact experts, participants learn how to successfully plan, execute, and evaluate knowledge mobilization (or knowledge translation and transfer) activities.
 This series aims to improve research communications and engagement with non-academic audiences, including policy, industry, and community stakeholders.
 In all, 113 participants attended eight workshops offered in 2019-20 on topics including Planning for Research Impact, Stakeholder Engagement, Clear Language Writing, Design Principles, Website Design and Accessibility, Social Media, Event Planning, and Evaluation KTT.

-Learn more about the Skills for Research Impact Workshops
+Learn more about Skills for Research Impact Workshops

 Innovation Immersion Placements (2019 Pilot Program)